lintol/Lintol-Documentation/Profiles.md

 <!--Further details about the data processor can be viewed by clicking on the "More Details" button in the data processor search entry.
 Data processors can also be attached to the data profile from the details popup by clicking on the "Add Processor" button in the top right of the popup.-->

-Data processors can be configured in the new data profile page.
-For more details on data processors, view the [Data Processors](#data-processors) section of the documentation
+Data processors with specific options can be configured by clicking on the 'Edit' link when selecting processors for a profile.
+For more details on data processors, view the [Data Processors](./Processors) section of the documentation

 ## Edit a Data Profile